-It's all started with a pressure of splitting the monolithic implementation of Docker and Moby Project as result.
-Now Docker consist of several components on particular machine and confusion can happen when people are talking about components of Docker.
-So let't improve the situation...
+It’s all started with a pressure of splitting the monolithic implementation of Docker and Moby Project as result.
+Now Docker consist of several components on every particular machine.
+Confusion happens when people are talking about these different components of the Docker.
+So let’s improve the situation…

 Docker CLI (docker)